rackerlabs/design-system/_component_design/chips.md

 ## When to use

-Use chips to indicate that a list of items is part of a different workflow.
-For example, use chips when users add or remove requestors to or from a ticket.
+Use a chips to represent graphically a block of information.
+For example, use chips to represent a user or device.

 ## Best practices